R0NGSH3N/simple-spark-etl/README.md

   Spark could be used as ETL tools, today we are going to walk you throught how to and explain the required Spark knowledge.

+## Why I start this ETL project

+Many Spark ETL projects out there, but I found a unique case that I can't use others:

+- Source Database/Target Database doesn't support standard JDBC
+- I need to control on the JDBC connections so won't crash the databases.
+- I need to do pre-validation and post-recon on data.
+The validation will implements aggregation and counting (that is why Spark kick in)
+- Data need to be store in memory cache (hazelcast) and then persistent to MongoDB.

+## Simple Spark ETL Project Structure Overview

+The Simple Spark ETL project has 3 components (sub projects):

+1. simple-spark-etl-spring-boot
+2. simple-spark-etl-job
+3. simple-spark-etl-filewatcher

+### simple-spark-etl-spring-boot

+   This project provide:

+   1. Restful API to start/monitor/stop etl job.
+   2. contain Angular project providing GUI that integrate with Spark/MongoDB/HazelCast

+#### ETLJobRestController

 ## Spark Overview

 `Spark Core`: have to have it